 "Meeting the Challenges of Environmental Journalism in the 21st Century”

-The first event in the CELPC Fall 2013 Speakers' Series features a panel on Environmental Journalism with four esteemed journalists.
+The first event in the CELPC Fall 2013 Speakers' Series featured a panel on Environmental Journalism with four esteemed journalists.
 These panelists have reported on environmental events and issues for local, state, and national news organizations.
-During this panel they offer their perspectives and insights on reporting in this fascinating area within the overall landscape of journalism and public discourse on the environment.
+During this panel they offered their perspectives and insights on reporting in this fascinating area within the overall landscape of journalism and public discourse on the environment.

-The moderator is Chris Bowman, Communications Director at the UC Davis Center for Watershed Sciences.
-Featured panelists are SEJ members Amy Quinton, reporter at Capitol Public Radio; Fiona Smith, reporter from The Daily Journal; and Matt Weiser, the Water and Environment Journalist to The Sacramento Bee.
+The moderator was Chris Bowman, Communications Director at the UC Davis Center for Watershed Sciences.
+Featured panelists were SEJ members Amy Quinton, reporter at Capitol Public Radio; Fiona Smith, reporter from The Daily Journal; and Matt Weiser, the Water and Environment Journalist to The Sacramento Bee.

 |Researchers at MSU’s Kellogg Biological Station explain to scientists and reporters how agriculture affects climate change and could mitigate its impact.
 Photo courtesy MSU.|